Skip to main content

 Common complaints

 We are an independent, free dispute resolution service that can consider complaints about energy companies that are participants of our scheme.
-This includes complaints from landholders about the way an energy company has exercised its statutory rights in relation that land, or property neighbouring that land.
+This includes complaints from landholders about the way an energy company has exercised its statutory rights in relation to that land, or property neighbouring that land.

 Like the rest of Australia, Victoria is undergoing a transition to renewable energy.
 This requires new transmission infrastructure to transport energy from the new areas of generation.
 To complete these projects, an energy company may need to access private property to: